Ben-Brady/Passy/docs/Documenation.rst

 Errors
 ------

-- TypeError : if the File argument isn't a pathlib.Path object
+TypeError: If the File argument isn't a pathlib.Path object

 --------
 Examples